S-W-Williams/Advanced-Interview-Topics/README.md

             cur = cur[c]
         return True
 ```
+## B-Tree

+Self-balancing tree with all O(Log N) operations.
+B-trees are optimized for systems that read and write large blocks of data, it is commonly used in databases and file systems.

+Idea is to organize data within the tree to correspond to sectors on disk.
+Read one disk sector at a time.
+One page corresponds to one tree node.
+Root node is stored in memory at all times, access nodes when we need to read from disk sectors.

+Every single read causes a whole sector to be loaded from the drive, so might as well take advantage of it.

+O(n) space and O(log n) search/insert/delete operations.

+## Tree Reconstruction From Traversals

+To reconstruct a binary tree from its traversals, we need an in-order traversal along with one other.

+The only following 3 combinations can reconstruct a tree:

+- In-order and pre-order
+- In-order and post-order
+- In-order and level-order (breadth-first traversal)

 ## Threaded Binary Trees

 Definition: "A binary tree is *threaded* by making all right child pointers that would normally be null point to the inorder successor of the node (**if** it exists), and all left child pointers that would normally be null point to the inorder predecessor of the node" (Van Wyk Christopher).